 "The whole point of For Honor is its very good combat system, right?"
 User Drewbert324 writes in response to smh_rampage.
 "It was made in a way to where it's (most of the time) your fault if you die, and it rewards you for playing well.
 Now with environmental kills, they're cheap, they're way too easy to do (because of how easy it is to guard break spam at the moment), and there's no real downside to them."

-Some players, like EternalCanadian are even turning to the to reinforce their perspective.
+Some players, like EternalCanadian are even turning to the wisdom of their elders to reinforce their perspective.
 "Over the weekend, my grandfather came to visit ... and I showed him For Honor," he writes in a post.
 His grandpa is a pretty big history buff so EternalCanadian wanted to show him the game, but eventually the topic shifted to whether or not players were fighting fairly.
 "I asked my grandfather if he thought that was a fair way to fight.
 He gave me the biggest 'are you fucking stupid?' look I've ever seen him give me and basically deadpanned 'it's not about being fair, it's about killing the other guy.
 He played to the strength of his weapon, and fought like he was supposed to.'"

 Other players echo the same sentiment, many of them rallying behind a screencap of an argument between two players that ends with one saying "it's For Honor, not with honor."

 But therein lies the issue: Players are treating two separate arguments as one whole problem, and everyone is losing.
-"Creating an imaginary rule that scolds a player for using these is so stupid," BroWithTheFr0 writes in an to not let this argument ruin the game.
+"Creating an imaginary rule that scolds a player for using these is so stupid," BroWithTheFr0 writes in an impassioned plea to not let this argument ruin the game.
 "There are parts of maps that are made specifically for the hazards to be used as the main threat.
 Yet every time you make use of them, someone quits or gets salty and flames you."

 BroWithTheFr0 then brings up an excellent point: "The saltiness around hazards can really turn off new players to the game," he writes.
 "I've gotten quitters and people raging in chat like 90% of the times I've used a hazard.
 And it's some aggressive rage, for what though?
 Let's not get so crazy about unwritten 'honor' rules.
 It'll split and ruin the community so quickly."
 But honor rules feel like an attempt to band-aid what, for many, is obviously broken: instant death in a game about a bloody, drawn-out fights.